rubyforgood/casa/README.md

 [![Snyk Vulnerabilities](https://snyk.io/test/github/rubyforgood/casa/badge.svg)](https://snyk.io/test/github/rubyforgood/casa)
 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/rubyforgood/casa.svg)](http://isitmaintained.com/project/rubyforgood/casa "Average time to resolve an issue")

-CASA (Court Appointed Special Advocate) is a role fulfilled by a trained volunteer sworn into a county-level juvenile dependency court system to advocate on behalf of a youth in the corresponding county's foster care system.
+A CASA (Court Appointed Special Advocate) is a role where a volunteer advocates on behalf of a youth in their county's foster care system.
 CASA is also the namesake role of the national organization, CASA, which exists to cultivate and supervise volunteers carrying out this work – with county level chapters (operating relatively independently of each other) across the country.

 <!-- toc -->